 details on handling authorization.

-When using the REST API, you should pass the access token via the HTTP header
+When using the REST API, pass the access token through the HTTP header

 Authorization.
 An example HTTP request is shown below: